smoody0208/EauClairesSalon.Solution/README.md

 ## MySQL Installation and Setup

-1. Download the MySQL Web Installer from the [MySQL Downloads re](https://dev.mysql.com/downloads/file/?id=484914) with the "No thanks, just start my download" link.
+1. Download the MySQL Web Installer from the [MySQL Downloads](https://dev.mysql.com/downloads/file/?id=484914) with the "No thanks, just start my download" link.
 2. Follow along with the installer:
 * Click "Yes" if prompted to update.
 * Accept license terms.